 - Email address

 - After filling information, you need to select the “Yes” box under “I plead guilty”.

 - Then click on “Continue” to proceed further to pay online.

 - After that, provide your payment information and complete the payment transaction.

-There is another official website available in Michigan for paying traffic ticket online.
+There is another official website available in Michigan for paying traffic tickets online.
 Michigan Government introduced an online ticket payment system.
 This system provides a new interactive tool to users for paying civil infraction tickets.
-You can pay all traffic and non-traffic related tickets through this system.
+You can pay for all traffic and non-traffic-related tickets through this system.

-Further, you can use Discover, Visa or MasterCard to make payment on this website.
-To make online ticket payment, you should follow the procedure as below:
+Further, you can use Discover, Visa, or MasterCard to make payments on this website.
+To make an online ticket payment, you should follow the procedure as below: